dougj0220/java-digital-marketplace-example/README.md

     There are now 10 new _certified digital tokens_ in the digital bank managed by the digital marketplace web service.
 The tokens are currently owned by the merchant "starbucks".

- 1. Retrieve one of the new tokens:
+ 1. Retrieve one of the new tokens (*you will need to use one of the token identifiers from your list*):

         Enter command: retrieve-token -token ZN0Z1DTZMZK9HZP6K89X4SP5RC603SD0
         INFO Retrieving the token...